 The new technologies being implemented in airports are tackling security risks, ensuring social distancing, improving efficiency and enhancing the customer experience.

 Airports are working towards greater automation and we are seeing a variety of use cases, from robotic assistants to help customers access the information they need to artificial intelligence to streamline processes and improve efficiency.

-So far, these technologies are producing positive results reducing waiting times, improving security and enhancing the airport customer experience.
+So far, these technologies are producing positive results by reducing waiting times, improving security and enhancing the airport customer experience.